 Datasources and segments

 A datasource may have anywhere from just a few segments, up to hundreds of thousands and even millions of segments.
-Each segment starts life off being created on a MiddleManager, and at that point, is mutable and uncommitted.
-The segment building process includes the following steps, designed to produce a data file that is compact and supports fast queries:
+Each segment is created by a MiddleManager as mutable and uncommitted.
+Data is queryable as soon as it is added to an uncommitted segment.
+The segment building process accelerates later queries by producing a data file that is compact and indexed:

 - Conversion to columnar format